AMONG THE HEADHUNTERS OF LAIPUNUK (內本鹿) – THE LAST REFUGE OF THE TAIWAN ABORIGINES

 The remote, high-mountain jungle valley of Laipunuk, in the inaccessible mountains of southern Taiwan, is the home of the Bunun tribe, the last Taiwanese headhunters.

-Taiwan is the source of the centuries-long process of the peopling of the Pacific, the so-called “Pacific Rainbow” that maps the migration of peoples, materials and languages across the islands of the Pacific, from Taiwan all the way across to Hawaii.
+Taiwan is the source of the centuries-long process of the peopling of the Pacific, the so-called “Pacific Rainbow” that maps the migration of peoples, materials and languages across the islands of the Pacific, from Taiwan all the way across to Hawaii (see Figure 1 below).

 Having lived on the Big Island of Hawaii for twenty-five years, I felt a personal connection to Taiwan, naming it the other Big Island.
-The two islands share the ancient and mysterious Pacific Ocean legacy of Austronesian-speaking cultures.
+The two islands share the ancient and mysterious Pacific Ocean legacy of Austronesian-speaking peoples; and both islands have great surfing.

-There was great surfing in Taiwan, and within a few months of arriving, I was lucky enough to meet filmmaker Tommie Williamson who invited me to Taidong on the southeastern coast of the island to participate in an oral ethnography project centered around a special group of Bunun language speakers.
+Within a few months of arriving, I was lucky enough to meet filmmaker Tommie Williamson who invited me to Taidong on the southeastern coast of the island to participate in an oral ethnography project.
+The work centered around a special group of Bunun language speakers, one of Taiwan's 16 indigenous cultures.

 The research focused on Bunun family members who were born in or near a remote high-mountain jungle valley in southern Taiwan called Laipunuk (內本鹿).